We are disappointed that this bill did not pass. Senate Bill 651, House Bill 538

-- These congregations have already confirmed that they have stopped using Styrofoam at their facilities. (scroll to the bottom for the list)
+- 36 congregations have already confirmed they have stopped using Styrofoam at their facilities. (scroll to the bottom for the list)

 For too long, we have been wasteful and mindless in our use of natural resources.
 Maryland is ready for positive change.